 Those who favor the proposal contend that larger trucks would mean fewer trucks on the roads overall, which would mean fewer accidents and a more environmentally friendly atmosphere since fewer trucks would discharge fewer harmful emissions.
 Those who disagree say that the bigger trucks will be harder to handle and harder to stop, which will lead to more accidents and more severe injuries.
 In addition, those heavier trucks on the road will mean more wear and tear on highways, which will result in worse roads and more tax dollars being spent on highway repairs.

 The number of deaths involving huge truck accidents in Texas by far outnumbers all other states.
 Whether or not there is new legislation concerning the size of the 18-wheelers, there is a heavy risk of accidents on the Texas highways.
 If you have been involved in a collision with an 18 wheeler or commercial vehicle, you need the services of an experienced truck accident lawyer.
-Call the Austin truck accident attorneys at Terry & Kelly, PLLC at 512-910-2000 to schedule a free consultation to discuss your case.
+Call the Austin truck accident attorneys at TK Injury Lawyers at 512-910-2000 to schedule a free consultation to discuss your case.

 There are many rules and regulations that everyone in the trucking company must follow to avoid penalties and keep everyone else safe on the road.
 When truck drivers violate regulations, people can get hurt.
 Contact an Austin truck accident lawyer today.
 The operators of large trucks, including semis, big rigs, and tractor-trailers, have a duty […]